MayaTakenOutOfCode/vivid-planner/documentation/VividCss Documentation.md

-# 🎨 Cute CSS Library – Documentation
+# 🎨 VividCss – Documentation

 A simple and cute CSS utility library for **colors, typography, components, and layouts**.
 Uses [Inter](https://fonts.google.com/specimen/Inter) font and a minimal color palette.